Charly Lownoise and Mental Theo

 Charly Lownoise & Mental Theo were a DJ duo from the Netherlands.
 They are best known for their successful happy hardcore songs, but have also produced gabber & Eurodance records.

 History

 Charly Lownoise was born as Ramon Roelofs on June 16, 1968, in The Hague in South Holland and was later member of Starsplash.
 Mental Theo was born Theo Nabuurs on February 14, 1965, in 's-Hertogenbosch, North Brabant.
-Their more popular tracks include "Wonderfull Days" (which samples Help Get Me Some Help by Tony Ronald), "Stars" and "Live At London".
+Their more popular tracks include "Wonderful Days" (which samples Help Get Me Some Help by Tony Ronald), "Stars" and "Live At London".
 The song "Revolution" is played after AZ scores a goal at home.
 They played their final show together on July 30, 2022, at the Ziggo Dome in Amsterdam.